mrled/dhd/hbase/.hammerspoon/readme.md

 # Hammerspoon config

-I got the original implementation of termdraw frmo [this post](https://blog.theodo.com/2018/03/making-runtime-funtime-hammerspoon/).
+I got the original implementation of termdraw from [this post](https://blog.theodo.com/2018/03/making-runtime-funtime-hammerspoon/).
 My improvements include refusing to create a new terminal if the window is under a certain size (hard coded for now) and showing in red when the dragged area is under that size.